Camping at Troytown Farm on St Agnes, Isles of Scilly offers a holiday experience like no other.

 Circular walk to and from St Agnes campsite;

-Past the beach is St Agnes Church with its impressive modern stained glass.You are then surprised to see a cricket pitch – the venue for inter-island matches during the summer – with chamomile growing in the outfield.
+Just beyond the beach you are surprised to see a cricket pitch – the venue for inter-island matches during the Summer – with chamomile growing in the field.

-Following the path northwards you hug the coastline until you are back at the jetty at Porth Conger.
-You pass the Turks Head, the UK’s most south westerly pub, and marvel at the view looking down at the calm waters below you.
+Follow the path until you approach the jetty again at Porth Conger.
+Turn right and pass the Turks Head, the UK’s most south westerly pub, and marvel at the view looking down at the calm waters below you.

-Continuing your walk you reach the pristine Beady Pool, named after the treasures supposedly found there in years gone by.
+Walk back over the sandbar and return to the path.
+Just before you reach the Post Office turn left down Barnaby Lane.
+This leads you to Beady Pool, an atmospheric beach named after the treasures supposedly washed up there in years gone by.
 You realise you are now on a promontory as just behind Beady Pool there’s another beach, this one called Porth Askin.
-Sands, rocks and a fantastic view of the Wingletang promontory all blend to make an idyllic place.
+Sand, rocks and a fantastic view of the Wingletang promontory all blend to make a truly idyllic location.

 Wingletang’s rugged coastline and spectacular rock formations amaze you as you work your way back to Troytown Farm campsite.
 You can watch fulmar and gannets dive into the rocky seas to catch fish.